iNZightVIT/Lite/panels/B1_ImportDataset/3_import.data.set.panel.help.md

 <h5>Import Dataset</h5>
 To import your own data, press the "Choose File" button.
 A new window will appear which lets you select a file.
+If a survey file is present along with the data, select them both.
 After that is done the data will be presented to you as a table in the middle of the screen.
-If the file to import is located as a web resource at a URL, paste the URL in the blue text field. <br><br>
+If the file to import is located as a web resource at a URL, paste the URL in the blue text field.

-In any case, press the "IMPORT FILE" button to finalize your choice.
+Press the "IMPORT FILE" button to finalize your choice.

 All imported text files are assumed to have a header line and no row names as a first unnamed column.
 The type of the file is estimated from the file extension.<br>